 5. Always.
 Be.
 Learning.

 This is more of a life motto than a principle to stick with.
 It’s just a fact, so accept it.
 No growth comes from being stagnant or a dull and unstimulated mind.
 As a blogger, I learned how to improve my writing, how to better my photography and modeling.
-I spend countless hours studying how SEO works, how to write a better title for a blog post, how to get my Facebook posts to rank higher.
-Yes, I also sweated about my Instagram follower base like most other influencers, because I know my educated mind as a blogger will carry me through the muddied and troubled water.
-Knowledge gives you an edge over others, and combined with a proven track record, is a recipe for how you’re going to win in the end.
+I spent countless hours studying how SEO works, how to write a better title for a blog post, how to get my Facebook posts to rank higher.
+Yes, I also sweated about my Instagram follower base like most other influencers.
+But because I know my educated mind as a blogger will carry me through the muddied and troubled water, issues like this don’t keep me up at night.
+My point is that knowledge gives you an edge over others, and combined with a proven track record, is a recipe for how you’re going to win in the end.
 By the way, if you’re a blogger, you need to listen to these two podcasts: Marketing School by Neil Patel and Eric Siu, and The Influencer Podcast by Julie Solomon.

 So… I woke up super early on this Friday morning to finish and polish up this post.
 I’m going hit publish now and go get ready for work.
 The hustle continues and Happy Friday!!